fsysgit/FDCsvReader/README.md

 >事前にUTF8（BOM付き）に変換してご利用ください。

 A lightweight CSV reader component for Delphi, built on top of FireDAC's `TFDBatchMove`.
-No VCL / FMX dependency — usable from console apps, services, and libraries , it also supports CSV files with duplicate headers.
+No VCL / FMX dependency — usable from console apps, services, and libraries. it also supports CSV files with duplicate headers.
 > Note: Due to FireDAC's internal text parser behavior, legacy Japanese
 > encodings such as Shift-JIS / CP932 are **not reliably supported**.
 > Please convert your CSV files to UTF-8 (BOM recommended) before loading.